XiaRui1996/GPLAR/README.md

 ###### Problems:
 1. GPLAR is not producing correct uncertainty, it still seems over-confident in second and thrid output
 2. GPLAR is not certain in first output, while it should.
 Because the current pseudo-points strategies, only close-downwards observations can be chosen as pseudo-points.

+#### 12/05/2020:
+1. Use different numbers of inducing points per layer.
+It did reduce the unnecessary uncertainty in first layer.
+Use GPAR posterior predictive mean as initial value for q_mu.
+I tried normal long time series and longer time series, and also only with 50 inducing points.
+It is observed in all cases that even when GPAR posterior predictive mean fail, GPLAR can correct them.
+Try GPLAR using method in above 2, on real dataset, EEG and Exchange rate.
+Although the smse metrics are similar for the two models, we can see GPLAR has better calibrated uncertainty in EEG F1 and Exchange USD/AUD.